Meet our Team

 I’ve worked for Skills for People since 2014.
 I work at Skills for People as a Independent Mental Capacity Advocate, IMCA.
 I assist people with major decisions in their life, when they are deemed to lack the capacity to do so themselves.

-I help to keep Key House clean and tidy, so everyone who uses the building can enjoy the space.
+I help to keep Skills for People offices clean and tidy, so everyone who uses the building can enjoy the space.

 I have been working with people since 1987 – with older people, people with mental health problems and with disabled people.
 I help Skills for People to run smoothly and support students on placement here.
 I hope that all of my work has helped people to take control of their lives in meaningful ways.
 Skills for People is a great place to continue that work.
 I have worked at Skills for People since August 2012.